juliajonesuk/GBS_analysis_cloud_tutorial/05_amazon_s3.rst

 ..
 Note::

  **Vocabulary specific for Amazon S3:** In kitchens, you have cabinets with drawers filled with kitchen tools.
-In computers, you have directory with folders filled with files.
+In computers, you have directories with folders filled with files.
 With Amazon S3 you have **buckets** filled with **objects**.
 The object can be any files: music, photos or .fastq files!

- You're not charged for creating buckets, only for content you put in the buckets.
-You keep originals and want to use Amazon S3 for backup ?
-Use the *Reduced Redundancy Storage (RRS)* feature to reduce by 20% the cost of storage on Amazon S3.
+ You're not charged for creating buckets, only for the content you put in the buckets.
+Do you want to keep originals and use Amazon S3 as a backup?
+Use the *Reduced Redundancy Storage (RRS)* feature to reduce the cost, by 20%, of storage on Amazon S3.

  Data transfer IN Amazon S3 : FREE
  Data transfer OUT Amazon S3 TO Amazon EC2 in your region: FREE